TABLE OF CONTENTS

 b.
 Direct Sales

-This sales practice is about directly visiting potential customers in person and briefly presenting your products and services.
+Direct sales is about proactively visiting potential customers in person, to engage them in meaningful conversations and present your logistics services.

 • Logistics Oriented Dashboard